- Middlebury College, Middlebury, VT

 - Merit Badge Counselor for Boy Scout Troop 1911, 2014 to 2018; Troop 1919 from 2019 to 2022.
 Teach merit badges consisting of Citizenship in the Community, Citizenship in the Nation, and Citizenship in the World.

 - I enjoy spending time with my family.
-My youngest son is a sophomore in college, and my two older kids are out of college and finding their way as young adults in post-pandemic world.
-My husband, Andy, is a native Californian who has embraced Montana.
-Now that the house is emplty of children, my husband and I are able to find the time to walk more and explore our beautiful city.
+My youngest son is a sophomore in college, and my two older kids have recently graduated college.
+My husband, Andy, is an attorney specializing in Social Security Disability.
+Now that the house is empty of children, my husband and I are able to find time to spend outside and exploring our beautiful city.
 Hiking the adjacent open spaces is a favorite, with the Barmeyer property at the top of the list.
 Less kids at home also means I now have the time to be in a book club, which has been so much fun.
-But in general, City Council and my work take much of my time.
+But in general, working for the betterment of Missoula through City Council is my primary passion and I am happy to give it as much of my time and energy as I can.

 - Paid for by Gwen Jones for City Council, P.O.
 Box 131, Missoula, MT 59806, Bryan von Lossberg, Treasurer.